kandelucky/Timer/README.md

 Repeat toggle (if ON - timer will repeating)

-Lap toggle (if ON - timer will check elapsed time) Do as many times as you want
+Lap toggle (if ON - timer will check elapsed time) Do as many times as you want.

 Lap panel //swipe right// (show lap durations)